Are your cyber ‘unaware’ employees your organisation’s most significant vulnerability?

 ASIC has stated, “Managing cyber security risks falls within the realm of general directors’ duties.
 Directors can no longer take their cyber security responsibilities lightly.
 Without appropriate controls and mechanisms firmly in place, the likelihood of a cyber incident is almost inevitable, thereby exposing them personally to legal liability.”

 In March 2022, ASIC declared that it would be actively pursuing businesses that experience a data breach and did not have adequate controls and mechanisms in place to prevent such an event.
-This commitment to enforcement was recently demonstrated in ASIC’s prosecution of RI Advice in May 2022, where ASIC prosecuted the company and its directors under the Corporation Act for negligence.
+This commitment to enforcement was demonstrated pretty quickly after this announcement with ASIC’s prosecution of RI Advice in May 2022, where ASIC prosecuted the company and its directors under the Corporation Act for negligence.

 Mitigating human error in your business